omr-turbo/gc-arrays-tutorial/worksheet.md

 Now that you've defined the structure of the array types, and implemented the object size and object-reference client code, it's time to teach the collector how to scan the arrays.
 Your task is to implement an `ArrayScanner`, which we will later bind to the `OMRClient::GC::ObjectScanner` type.
 The [api-reference](./api-reference.md) documents the requirements of an [`ObjectScanner`](./api-reference.md#object-scanning), as well as the notion of a [`SlotHandle`](./api-reference.md#the-slothandle-concept).
 Implementing the scanner can be surprisingly challenging.
 Luckily, we only have to do it once.

 The object scanner needs to be able to scan any type of array, even though the `BinArray` has no references.
 The scanner will give the visitor a handle to each reference-slot in the `RefArray`.
 You can use the basic `OMR::GC::RefSlotHandle` type.
-The `RefSlotHandle` is a handle to a slot containing a plain (unencoded) `ObjectRef`.
-Think of it like a `Ref*`.
+The `RefSlotHandle` is a handle to a slot containing a plain (unencoded) `OMRClient::GC::ObjectRef`.
+Think of it like a `RefSlot` pointer.
 It's possible to use a custom slot-handle type to implement your own reference encoding scheme.

 Implement the `ArrayScanner` in `include/Splash/ArrayScanner.hpp`: